cvxgrp/scs/README.md

-The argument `data` is a python dictionary with three elements `A`, `b`, and `c` where `b` and `c` are NUMPY arrays (i.e., matrices with a single column) and `A` is a SCIPY **sparse matrix in CSC format**; if they are not of the proper format, scs will attempt to convert them.
+The argument `data` is a python dictionary with three elements `A`, `b`, and `c` where `b` and `c` are NUMPY arrays (i.e., matrices with a single column) and `A` is a SCIPY **sparse matrix in CSC format**; if they are not of the proper format, SCS will attempt to convert them.

 The argument `cone` is a dictionary with fields `f`, `l`, `q`, `s`, `ep` and `ed` (all of which are optional) corresponding to the supported cone types.